konrei/download-crx-for-ungoogled-chromium/README.md

 You can get tidy from here: https://github.com/htacg/tidy-html5 or http://www.html-tidy.org/

+OR

+You can just disable tidy in the script if you don't care about the file naming.

 # How To

 1. Make it executable > $ sudo chmod +x ./crx.sh